 In what feels like days long past, we would have suggested using your commute to dictate your thoughts and save time by multi-tasking.
 But we’re not there now are we?
 Pocket that thought for later and instead, block some time on your calendar to dictate while moving around by taking a walk, or if you have one - cruising on a treadmill or stationary bike.
 Taking a break from your screen will free up your brain for new ideas.
 Download a voice recording app (or buy a standalone voice recorder) and start dictating your content.
 Speaking engages different areas of your brain than writing and can spur you on to new levels of creativity.
 Later, you can transcribe the audio yourself, use free software to do the work for you, skip transcribing and instead jot notes down from your ramblings—or to save even more time, you can use a voice-to-text transcription program when you dictate instead of recording your voice.
 (In case you didn’t know, Google Docs has voice typing.)

 4. Reduce, Reuse, Recycle

 What are your favorite tactics for saving time on content creation?
-Let us know by tweeting at us at @smartbugmedia.
+Let me know by tweeting me at @Nickikamau or at @smartbugmedia.